davidjosearaujo/dissertation/docs/Federated Identity/Federated Identity.md

 >Your information may only exist in one system.
 But, with federated identity, other systems can also have access this information.

 >The key to federated identity is trust.
 The system that holds your information and the system that is requesting your information must trust each other.

+>The system requesting the information has to trust the sender to ensure they are getting accurate and trustworthy information.